-The BIA is allowed to grant stays at their discretion for matters that are within their jurisdiction and authority.
-The BIA will only consider granting a discretionary stay of removal when an appeal, a motion to reopen, or a motion to reconsider is pending before them.
+The BIA is allowed to grant stays at its discretion for matters that are within the board's jurisdiction and authority.
+The BIA will only consider granting a discretionary stay of removal when an appeal, a motion to reopen, or a motion to reconsider is pending before the board.

 The Process for Requesting a Stay of Removal